 - This funding is for larger programs that address local needs through established programming and proven outcomes.

-- Must be submitted by the end of September for programs starting January 1 or later of the subsequent year.
+- Must be submitted by the application deadline approved by the FCSS Board for programs starting January 1 or later of the subsequent year.
+This will typically be September 1, but may occur earlier or later as determined by the FCSS Board.

 - Special Project Funding